 She is a four time recipient of the Elmer Iseler Fellowship in Choral Conducting (2008, 2009, 2014, 2015) and a finalist in the Sir Ernest MacMillan Foundation Fellowship Award in Choral Conducting (2012).

 In 2014, Elaine began her Doctorate study in choral conducting at the University of Toronto under the tutelage of Dr. Hilary Apfelstadt.
 She is currently the co-director of the University of Toronto Women’s Chorus.
-Her doctoral research topic is on Mandarin choral diction and the dissemination of Mandarin choral compositions.
+Her doctoral research topic was on Mandarin choral diction and the dissemination of Mandarin choral compositions.
+Elaine was the recipient of the prestigious Phyllis and William Waters graduating award (2018).